 - Done with Leigh and Dennis in Stephen King's novel, Christine.

-- Subverted in Mything Persons, where Skeeve asks Luanna for a scarf to remember her by.
-It's a subversion, not only because it's his idea rather than hers, but also because he uses the scarf to pass her scent on to a werewolf/tracker, so they can follow her later and apprehend her con-artist accomplices.
+- Mything Persons: Skeeve asks Luanna for a scarf to remember her by.
+He uses the scarf to pass her scent on to a werewolf/tracker, so they can follow her later and apprehend her con-artist accomplices.

 - In Robert E. Howard's Conan the Barbarian story "Black Colossus", all the knights carry them to war.

 Each knight wore a lady's token, a glove, scarf or rose, bound to his helmet or fastened to his sword-belt.

 - In Sir Arthur Conan Doyle's historical novel The White Company Sir Nigel wears his lady wife's leather glove on his hat as a favor.
 Lady Loring is several inches taller than her husband, much heftier and harsh featured but as far as her loving hubby is concerned she is the most delicate and delectable creature on Earth.
 Joke about the size of her glove at your peril.

 - In the second book of the Chronicles of Prydain, Adaon, son of the chief bard Taliesin, wears a magic brooch that was given to him by his betrothed, Arianllyn, before he set out to accompany the companions on their quest.
 He bequeaths it to Taran when he dies about halfway through the book.

 - In the third book, Princess Eilonwy finds a slightly battered horn on the beach, which had once belonged to her family (of which she is the last surviving member).
 As she is about to spend a lengthy period of time being fostered in a foreign court, she gives the horn to Taran as a symbol of their mutual promise not to forget each other.